Ffellonics and the Nature of Emergence

 • By Level 12, the system reaches the stable 12-fold FCC/HCP lattice — a qualitatively new regime of maximal coordination and infinite stable extension.

-Each transition is a textbook example of “more is different”: quantitative increase in the number of interacting units produces qualitative leaps in order, symmetry, and stability.Finite Depth and Lower-Dimensional Effective TheoriesKrakauer et al. stress that true emergence replaces high-dimensional microscopic descriptions with lower-dimensional effective theories.
-Ffellonics does precisely this:
+Each transition is a textbook instance of "more is different": quantitative increase in the number of interacting units produces qualitative leaps in order, symmetry, and stability.

-• The high-dimensional configuration space of thousands or millions of spheres is effectively compressed into a simple 12-Level hierarchy.
+• The high-dimensional configuration space of thousands or millions of spheres is compressed into a simple 12-Level hierarchy.

-This finite-depth hierarchy followed by infinite lateral extension is a remarkably clean instance of the kind of emergence the authors seek — one that terminates in a stable, self-maintaining effective theory rather than endless, unstructured scaling.“Less Is More” — Efficiency and Optimal CompressionThe paper argues that intelligence and high-level emergent order are marked by increasing efficiency: systems achieve more while using less.
+The paper argues that intelligence and high-level emergent order are marked by increasing efficiency: systems achieve more while using less.
 Ffellonics embodies this principle:

 • The entire 12-Level structure is generated by one local rule.